 - NT – not testable.
 Patient unable to reliably exert effort or muscle unavailable for testing due to factors such as immobilization, pain on effort or contracture.

-The sum of all 20 muscle yields a total motor score for each patient, with a maximum possible score of 100 points for patients with no weakness.
-A different score, however, for upper limbs and lower limbs can be calculated making it 50 maximum for both upper and lower limb.
+The sum of all 20 muscles yields a total motor score for each patient, with a maximum possible score of 100 points for patients with no weakness.
+A different score, however, for upper limbs and lower limbs can be calculated making it 50 maximum for both upper and lower limbs.

 Voluntary anal contraction is also noted.